Johann Christian Bach: Legacy

 In the fourth volume of Charles Burney's General History of Music there is an account of J. C. Bach's career.

-There are two others named Johann Christian Bach in the Bach family tree, but neither was a composer.

-In 1764, Bach met with Wolfgang Amadeus Mozart, who was aged eight at the time and was in London during the Mozart family grand tour.
+In 1764, Bach met Wolfgang Amadeus Mozart, who was eight years old during the Mozart family grand tour.
 Bach then spent five months teaching Mozart in composition.
 Bach is widely regarded as having a strong influence on the young Mozart, with scholars such as Téodor de Wyzewa and Georges de Saint-Foix describing him as "The only true teacher of Mozart".

+In particular, Mozart's partiality to wind instruments in his early symphonies was influenced by Bach, who believed that wind instruments should carry their own melodic material rather than merely doubling other instruments.

+In his later years, Mozart "often acknowledged the artistic debt he owed" to Johann Christian.

 Mozart arranged three sonatas from Bach's Op.
-5 into keyboard concertos, and in later life Mozart "often acknowledged the artistic debt he owed" to Johann Christian.
+5 into keyboard concertos, and the theme of the slow movement of his Piano Concerto No. 12 contains a reference to the overture of Bach's opera, La calamita de cuori.

 Upon hearing of Bach's death in 1782, Mozart commented, "What a loss to the musical world!"

 J.C.
-Bach had an immense influence on Mozart.
-In fact, Mozart’s partiality to wind instruments in his early symphonies were influenced by Bach.
-As J.C.
-Bach believed that wind instruments should be carriers of their own melodic material and not just act as doubled instruments, Mozart followed suit.
-J.C.
-Bach’s influence on Mozart was so grand that the theme of the slow movement of Mozart’s Concerto K414 contains a reference to the overture of Bach’s opera, La calamita de cuori.

-J.C.
-Bach is responsible for the development of a distinct Classical musical form known as Sinfonia concertante.
-This genre emerged as a musical form from the Baroque concerto grosso.
-Sinfonia concertante influenced many of Bach’s contemporaries, like Mozart and Haydn, and provided a framework for further compositions.
+Bach is responsible for developing a distinct Classical musical form known as the Sinfonia concertante.
+This genre emerged from the Baroque concerto grosso.
+Sinfonia concertante influenced many of Bach's contemporaries, such as Mozart and Haydn, and served as a framework for subsequent compositions.

-The Bach-Abel concerts were a series of public concerts that eventually gave way to the development of modern day concert series.
-The concerts where created in collaboration with his friend and German virtuoso viola da gamba player, Carl Friedrich Abel.
-These concerts first started at Abel's residence but an increase in popularity led to these concerts being held at larger venues.
-They featured new works, by Bach and Abel, but also newer musical artists, such as Haydn, giving them a platform to feature their works on a public stage.
-Because these concerts required a subscription, they cultivated a regular audience as the audience members prepaid for that season's concert series.
-Furthermore, the Bach-Abel concerts allowed the middle class greater access to live classical music.
-Previously, live music performances were limited to private, aristocratic settings; however, these subscription concerts were made available to the wider public, allowing middle class people to engage in the arts and society.
+The Bach-Abel concerts were a series of public concerts that eventually gave rise to modern concert series.
+The concerts were created in collaboration with his friend, the German virtuoso viola da gamba player Carl Friedrich Abel.
+These concerts began at Abel's residence, but an increase in popularity led to them being held at larger venues.
+They featured new works by Bach and Abel, as well as newer musical artists such as Haydn, giving them a platform to present their works on a public stage.
+Because these concerts required a subscription, they cultivated a regular audience by having audience members prepay for that season's concert series.
+Furthermore, the Bach-Abel concerts enabled the middle class to gain greater access to live classical music.
+Previously, live music performances were limited to private, aristocratic settings; however, these subscription concerts were made available to the wider public, allowing middle-class people to engage in the arts and society.
 The Bach-Abel concerts decreased in popularity and ended due to changing musical tastes and Bach's death.